onnx/onnx/docs/OnnxReleases.md

 * Remove all [onnx-weekly packages](https://pypi.org/project/onnx-weekly/#history) from PyPI for the just released version to save space.
 * Steps:
     * Go to [PyPI onnx-weekly/releases](https://pypi.org/manage/project/onnx-weekly/releases/)
-        * This is a seperate project than the onnx releases so you may need to request access from an owner
+        * This is a separate project than the onnx releases so you may need to request access from an owner
     * Click target package -> Options -> Delete.